-- It makes 44-47 miles per gallon on road trips and 47-52 miles per gallon with in-city driving.
+- It still makes 44-47 miles per gallon on road trips and 47-52 miles per gallon with in-city driving.
 Yep, that seems backwards but it isn’t since the breaking system is part of the battery re-charging process.

-- It is very comfortable for up to 4 adults and semi-comfortable for 5 if a couple of the adults are not large, lol.
+- It is still very comfortable for up to 4 adults and semi-comfortable for 5 if a couple of the adults are not large, lol.

 - It is a quiet ride since it only makes noise while it uses gas to recharge the batteries.